rimonim/NLP_for_Cognitive_Science/MineCraft/predicting_questions_README.md

 Even without looking at context, it seems clear at a glance that all but line 1571 here are indeed repairs.

 ## How to Predict Repair
 Before I start exploring predictor variables, I need to figure out how to model the probability of repair.
-My first instinct was just to subset out all of the Builder turns and model whether of not they are repairs.
+My first instinct was use Builder turns as cases and model whether of not they are repairs.
 There's a fatal flaw with this plan though: the natural alternative to _initiating repair_ is probably not _initiating something other than repair_.
 The alternative is more likely to be _not saying anything_.
 In other words, we only have data about whether or not texts the Builder _sent_ were repairs.
 We have no data about texts the Builder _didn't send_.

 I'll draw that more formally as a DAG:
 ```r